aadil-shaikh786/literate-chainsaw/README.md

 3. Navigate to "Collaborators & teams."
 4. Enter the collaborator's GitHub username and click "Add collaborator."
 5. The collaborator will receive an invitation to join the repository.

+e.
+What is the difference between Git and GitHub?
+->
+Git is a version control system that manages and tracks changes to files in a project.
+GitHub is a web-based platform that hosts Git repositories and provides additional collaboration features.

+f.
+What does git diff do?
+->
+git diff shows the differences between the changes in your working directory and the last commit.
+It helps you see what has been modified before committing the changes.

+g.
+What is the main branch?
+->
+The main branch is the default branch in a Git repository, where the stable, production-ready code is usually stored.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+->
+No, it's best practice to create a new branch for any changes or new features.
+This allows for better management and review before merging into the main branch.